skochv04/PBD-Project/docs/report.md

 -- Table: OfflineClasses
--- Podzbiór Classes: pojedyncze zajęcia, prowadzone w trybie offline (stacjonarnie), zawsze są podporządkowane jednemu modułu zajęć.
-CREATE TABLE OfflineClasses (
+-- A subset of Classes: classes conducted in offline (in-person) mode are always associated with a specific module CREATE TABLE OfflineClasses (
    OfflineClassID int AUTO_INCREMENT NOT NULL,
    ClassID int  NOT NULL,